Hobby (noun): A hobby is a regular activity done for enjoyment, typically during one’s leisure time.

 Hobbies are about enjoyment/fulfillment – pick the ones that you enjoy the most.

-Make sure that they compliment your lifestyle – if you’re an introverted person, pick some that will keep you around people.
+Make sure that they complement your lifestyle – if you’re an introverted person, pick some that will keep you around people.

 If you’re an extrovert, pick hobbies that let you introspect and reflect.